 For many people, especially moms paying hefty daycare fees, working from home is the dream.
 There’s no need for child care, you can be there at school pick up, you can even do housework in between jobs.

-But while any work-from-home mothers will tell you it’s wonderful not having to place your little ones in the care of strangers, working an intensive job from your laptop while the kids are fussing and the dirty dishes are piling up is plenty stressful at times too.
-At least with working in corporate setting, there are less distractions!
+But working an intensive job from your laptop while the kids are fussing and the dirty dishes are piling up is plenty stressful at times too.
+At least with working in corporate setting, there’s less distraction!

 So, with that in mind, here are a few simple home office productivity tips that will help you make the most of your time working from home:

 Having an oak-paneled dream space with heavy bookcases and a gorgeous view into the grounds of your property would be lovely.

 However, you live in a family home.
 Try to set up your home office in a quieter part of the house that doesn’t get a lot of traffic.